Prathamdas3/Question-Bank/README.md

 As it is a rough project so many pages are under construction.
 Because of our limited knowledge there are some bugs in this project.
 Some are:

 1. One of the bugs which we have recognized is that each page at each zoom percentage works differently and all the contents of it are not shown properly.
 There is some positoning issue of the tabs as the move away to an inappropriate position when they are at different zoom levels.
-   - **Please zoom the page according to the your liking.
-WE RECOMMEND TO ZOOM OUT TO SEE ALL THE TABS AND CONTENTS.*
+So presently you need to zoom accordingly to see all the contents of the website.
 2. We don't have good UI too.
 3. Due to our lack of knowledge in college exams and other things.
 For this reason many of the filters are still empty.
-4. We still don't have the databse of all questions or any previous year question papers and any solution of it which is required to be uploaded t update the sample question and answers.
+4. We still don't have the databse of all questions or any previous year question papers and any solution of it, which is very much required.
+With those the sample quesstion and answers needs to be updated.
                                                          --THANK YOU, HOPE THE JUDGES WILL LIKE OUR PROJECT--